For a few humid, air-cracking minutes, I was

 His win was fairly rapturously received.
 Yet

-there had been quite a few ‘come on Viktor’ English voices
+thereย had been quiteย aย few ‘come on Viktor’ English voices

 urging on his opponent.